Topics you will study

 Progression Routes – What’s in it for me?

-With these qualifications you can move on to a BTEC Level 3 Subsidiary Diploma or BTEC Level 3 Extended Diploma or apply for an apprenticeship within the care sector.
+With these qualifications you can move on to a Level 3 Health and Social Care qualification or apply for an apprenticeship within the care sector.

 Two units are assessed by externally marked examinations.
 The remaining units are assessed by coursework graded at Level 1, Pass, Merit or Distinction.